chris-schaefer03/vocab-trainer-cli/README.md

 1. Clone the repository

-2. Open the project in IntelliJ (or any Java IDE)
+2. Open the project in IntelliJ IDEA or any Java IDE

+3. If you use Maven or Gradle, dependencies will be managed automatically.
-3. Download and add [gson-2.10.1.jar](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/gson-2.10.1.jar) to your classpath
+   Otherwise, download and add [gson-2.10.1.jar](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/gson-2.10.1.jar) to your classpath

-4. Run Main.java
+4. Run `Main.java`

 5. Follow the menu instructions